miarond/Webex_Status_Light/README.md

 In this step we will install all the necessary components, insert the Pi Zero in the plastic case, install the Pi Traffic Light on the correct GPIO pins and finally, power up your Pi Zero.

 1. Insert the Micro SD card into the correct slot on the Pi Zero.
 The connection pins on the board face upward so the SD card's connectors should face downward, toward the circuit board.
 2. Insert the Pi Zero board into the plastic case's bottom half (red plastic section).
 The best method to prevent damage is to insert the long edge containing the HDMI and USB ports first to make sure they line up with the holes properly and extend slightly into the openings.
-There is a small retainer "bump" on each long edge of the case.
-Finally, firmly press down the opposite long edge until it snaps into place below the opposite retainer "bump".
+There are 4 plastic studs on the bottom of the case which should line up with and sit inside the 4 standoff holes in the Pi's circuit board.
+Finally, firmly press down the opposite long edge until it snaps into place below the opposite side's retainer clip.
 3. Select the white case cover with the long opening that exposes all of the GPIO header pins, then install it on the case.
 4. Install the Pi Traffic Light circuit board onto the correct GPIO header pins.
 The LEDs on the circuit board should be facing outward, away from the edge of the Pi Zero circuit board.
     - The pins are GPIO 10, 9, 11, and Ground - physical pin numbers 19, 21, 23, and 25 - as shown in the diagram below.